MasaiJR/EmbeddedSys_Week1/README.md

 # Working with HTML, CSS, Markdown

-This is a README markdown file created from the command line How to add text to the README file from cmd
+This is a **README** markdown file created from the command line. <br>
+How to add text to the README file from cmd.
 # Heading 1
 ## Heading 2
 ### Heading 3